 If the value of Δ EXPNO between the first and second events is greater than expnothresh, then do not set STATUS bit 16 to one for the first event.
-Continue checking the value of Δ EXPNO until the value is less than or equal to expnothresh for events i and i-1.
-Set STATUS bit 16 to one for both events i and i-1.
-Continue to set the STATUS bit for events to one (as described in "The first event is part of an afterglow" until the value of Δ EXPNO for event i and event i-1 is greater than expnothresh.
-Set STATUS bit 16 to one for event i-1, but not for event i.
+Continue checking the value of Δ EXPNO until the value is less than or equal to expnothresh for events i and i - 1.
+Set STATUS bit 16 to one for both events i and i - 1.
+Continue to set the STATUS bit for events to one (as described in "The first event is part of an afterglow" until the value of Δ EXPNO for event i and event i - 1 is greater than expnothresh.
+Set STATUS bit 16 to one for event i - 1, but not for event i.
 Stop processing the events for this suspicious pixel.
 The remaining events (if any) are assumed to be valid.

 - 15. Write the output event data to the file specified by outfile.
 The only difference between the input and output event data files (aside from minor changes to the header) is the contents of the column STATUS.
 Events associated with hot pixels or pixels that have bad bias values have STATUS bit 4 set to one.
 The events on the eight (FAINT) or twenty-four (VFAINT) surrounding pixels have STATUS bit 5 set to one.
 Events associated with afterglows have STATUS bit 16 set to one. - 16.
 Write the output bad-pixel file (if one is specified).
 The new bad-pixel file should include all of the information in the input bad-pixel file, the pixels for which A[CCD_ID, CHIPX, CHIPY] = -8189 or -8186 and the pixels which had cosmic-ray afterglows.
-STATUS bit 14 (of 0-15) is set to one for the newly identified bad pixels (i.e. those that are bad for the entire duration of an observation).
+STATUS bit 14 (of 0-31) is set to one for hot pixels (i.e. those for which A[CCD_ID, CHIPX, CHIPY] = -8186).
+STATUS bit 15 is set to one for pixels on which a cosmic-ray afterglow occurred (i.e. those that are bad for only part of an observation).
+The start and stop times of the afterglow are recorded in the columns TIME and TIME_STOP, respectively.
+STATUS bit 16 is set to one for pixels whose bias values are too low or too high (i.e. those for which A[CCD_ID, CHIPX, CHIPY] = -8189).
 The eight (FAINT) pixels surrounding a bad pixel have STATUS bit 8 set to one.
-For VFAINT mode observations, STATUS bit 10 is set to one for sixteen of the surrounding pixels.
-STATUS bit 15 is set to one for pixels on which a cosmic-ray afterglow occurred (i.e. those that are bad for only for of an observation).
-The start and stop times of the afterglow are recorded in the columns TIME and TIME_STOP, respectively.
-The eight (FAINT) pixels surrounding an afterglow pixel have STATUS bit 8 set to one.
 For VFAINT mode observations, STATUS bit 10 is set to one for sixteen of the surrounding pixels.